Have you ever dreamed about hiking the Pacific Crest Trail from Mexico to Canada?

-- Classic Mountain Cabby.
+- Methow Motion.
 This is the only private shuttle service in Washington that serves under a special permit with the Okanogan-Wenatchee National Forest.

 - trailangellist.org.
 On this detailed list of Trail Angels, you’ll find their emails and phone numbers.

-When you’re going for a hike, it’s important to take care of the permits in advance.
+When you’re going on a hike, it’s important to take care of the permits in advance.
 If you plan to hike less than 500 miles, you can get a temporary permit at local agencies.
-Some areas do not require any permission for camping; for others, it is mandatory: National Forest Wilderness Areas, National Parks, Desolation Wilderness, California State Parks, Crater Lake, North Cascades National Parks, etc.
+Some areas do not require any permission for camping, and for others, it is mandatory: National Forest Wilderness Areas, National Parks, Desolation Wilderness, California State Parks, Crater Lake, and North Cascades National Parks all require it.

 If you are planning a thru-hike, you should get the PCT Long-Distance Permit.
-It is free, and permissions must be obtained in person.
+It is free, and you should obtain it in person.
 If you are traveling with a group, then each member of the group must have his or her own permission.
 These permits assume overnight use.
 Remember, however, that it does not cover the park entrance and other fees.

 For long-distance hikers, only 50 permits are available per day.
 You can apply for the 2018 permit from November 1, 2017, to January 17, 2018.